 5. Make Sure Your Message Is Relevant and Timely

 You want to teach your audience something new.
 You want it to be relevant to their lives so that they think your message benefits them in some way.
-They will zone out and fall asleep if you teach them how to make a peanut butter and jelly sandwich.
+They will zone out and lose focus if you teach them about a subject that isn’t relevant to them.

-I’m exaggerating, of course, but you don’t want to tell them something they already know.
+It seems obvious, of course, but you don’t want to tell them something they already know.
 You want to challenge them.
+Part of being memorable will be to have your audience feel engaged and challenged.

 6. Hire a Public Speaking Coach